TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

    power: (`await_expr` | `primary`) ["**" `u_expr`]

-Thus, in an unparenthesized sequence of power and unary operators, the operators are evaluated from right to left (this does not constrain the evaluation order for the operands): ``-1**2`` results in ``-1``.
+Thus, in an unparenthesized sequence of power and unary operators, the operators are evaluated kutoka right to left (this does not constrain the evaluation order for the operands): ``-1**2`` results in ``-1``.

 The power operator has the same semantics as the built-in :func:`pow` function,